 What “breach of contract” means

-Before we dive too deep into what a breach of contract is, let’s review what a contract actually is.
+Before we dive too deep into what a breach of contract is, let’s review what a construction contract actually is.

 A contract is an agreement between two or more parties to do something, usually in exchange for payment (or other types of consideration).
 There must be an offer, an acceptance, consideration, and a mutual understanding that the parties intend to be bound by the terms of the contract.

 Now onto “breach of contract.”
 A breach of contract occurs when a party fails to uphold one of their contractual obligations.
 They were required to do (or not to do something) and failed to do so.
-It’s really that simple, though of course there’s a lot more to it than that (which we’ll get into below).
+It’s really that simple, though of course there’s a lot more to it (which we’ll get into below).

 Important Note: Both written and oral contracts can be breached.
 Keep in mind that a breach of contract can occur even whether the contract is written or if it’s just a verbal contract.
 One of the many, many flaws with using only verbal contracts is that the terms of the agreement are vague at best, and undefined at worst.
 When using a written contract, it’s easier to determine the duties of each party.
 Life is much easier when agreements are actually put into writing – even if it’s just a simple contract.